nikodemus/foolang/CODE_OF_CONDUCT.md

 # Foolang Code of Conduct

-**Why does a one person project need a code of conduct?!**

-1. Because hopefully Foolang won't remain a one person project forever.
-2. Because having a code of conduct should not be a special thing.

-**Foolang Code of Conduct**
+Foolang is currently a one person project.
+I have strong views about what it is about, and where it should go.

-Foolang pledges to making participation in the project a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+However: _anyone_ is welcome to join, regardless of you age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

+I pledge to make you participation in the project a harassment-free experience,
+by:
+- being kind and emphathetic.
+- being respectful of your differing opinions, viewpoints, and experiences.
+- accepting responsibility for my mistakes, apologizing to those affected, and learning from experience.

 So, welcome.

+Signed,

+   Nikodemus Siivola